Hours of Operation

 Students, staff, and community members are all welcome to participate in this garden project.
 Garden volunteers are responsible for prepping, planting, maintaining harvesting the garden.
-If you would like to become a volunteer gardener, please sign up for our newsletter and drop in during garden hours!
+If you would like to become a volunteer gardener, please drop in during garden hours!

 The level of experience in gardening ranges from first time planters to dedicated gardeners.
 To accommodate the diverse knowledge levels, and since volunteers learn experientially from seasoned gardeners and through organized gardening sessions; volunteer training is ongoing.

-Sustain SU's Garden Curator provides support and knowledge to the volunteers.
-The Gardens Curator also organizes several educational sessions over the summer that provide information on gardening techniques and management.
+Sustain SU's Campus Gardens Coordinator provides support and knowledge to the volunteers.
+The Gardens Coordinator also organizes several educational sessions over the summer that provide information on gardening techniques and management.

 Sustain SU (then named ECOS) initiated the Campus Community Garden in collaboration with APIRG during the spring of 2003.
 This organic, shared-plot garden uses as many sustainable agricultural practices as possible in order to showcase environmentally friendly gardening techniques.